Godzilla (1978 TV series): Broadcast

 The Godzilla Power Hour consisted of half-hour episodes of Godzilla and Jana of the Jungle.
 A total of 13 original episodes were produced in 1978, with the first eight airing as part of The Godzilla Power Hour.
 On November 4, 1978, the show was expanded to 90 minutes with the addition of Jonny Quest reruns and retitled The Godzilla Super 90.

 For the second season beginning on September 15, 1979, the show was separated from its package programs and aired in its own half-hour timeslot as simply Godzilla.
 The original plan was to keep it as part of another 90-minute arc, only it was to be paired up with episodes of The New Shmoo and The Thing.
 The planned title was Godzilla Meets the Shmoo and The Thing.
 However, these plans dissolved and the show was simply aired on its own in its own half-hour timeslot.
 Hanna-Barbera would pair episodes of The New Fred and Barney Show with the Shmoo and the Thing instead as both Fred and Barney Meet the Shmoo and Fred and Barney Meet the Thing.
 Two months later, episodes of Godzilla and The Super Globetrotters were packaged together as The Godzilla/Globetrotters Adventure Hour which ran until September 20, 1980.

 On September 27, 1980, after 26 half-hour episodes, the show went into reruns and Godzilla was once again teamed up with other Hanna-Barbera characters: the first was The Godzilla/Dynomutt Hour (also appearing in this series were reruns of 1971's The Funky Phantom), which ran until November 15, 1980, followed by The Godzilla/Hong Kong Phooey Hour which ran until May 16, 1981.
 On May 23, the show returned to the half-hour format as Godzilla and the last regular showing aired on September 5, 1981 (to be replaced by The Smurfs, which would last three times as long as Godzilla did).
 Throughout the 1980s until the late 1990s, the series rested in limbo (with the exception of a limited VHS videocassette release of two episodes).
 Since 1993, it has been rebroadcast on TNT, Cartoon Network and Boomerang, as well as on Retro TV for a brief time on Saturday mornings between 2015 and 2016.

 Home media

 The first 13 episodes from the first season were released on DVD, in three separate volumes titled Godzilla: The Original Animated Series.
 Volume 1 contains the first four episodes, Volume 2 contains the next four and Volume 3 contains the last five.

 As of November 9, 2011, all episodes from the first season became available for streaming on Netflix and Hulu.
 The second-season episodes of Godzilla have never been officially released on any home media format.
-On August 9, 2021, Toho on their official Godzilla YouTube channel has released the series in a set of three parts per episode.
+On August 9, 2021, Toho on their official Godzilla YouTube channel has released the entire series in a set of three parts per episode.